-The fleet manager is typically responsible for verifying the validity of licenses as well as other features like watermarks and typeface.
-Managers must check the original license—facsimiles are prohibited.
-After a thorough inspection, it must be recorded in a legal and compliant manner.
+The fleet manager is typically responsible for verifying the validity of licenses and other features like watermarks and typeface.
+First, managers must check the original license—facsimiles are prohibited.
+Then, after a thorough inspection, it must be recorded in a legal and compliant manner.

 There are document templates available for recording driver license inspections.
-To complete the document, the fleet manager makes a copy of the original license and places it in the driver's file.
-Even if they manually verify the driver's license, they must ensure files are stored in a way that does not allow access to any third-party.
+To complete the document, the fleet manager copies the original license and places it in the driver's file.
+Even if they manually verify the driver's license, they must ensure files are stored in a way that does not allow access to any third party.

-This inspection method may seem simple, but even with a small fleet of 20 or 30 vehicles, it can take significant time and effort.
-During the process, managers need to schedule appointments with individual drivers, organize inspection documents, and securely record and archive results.
+This inspection method may seem simple, but it can take significant time and effort even with a small fleet of 20 or 30 vehicles.
+Managers need to schedule appointments with individual drivers, organize inspection documents, and securely record and archive results during the process.